Sound

 21 / 25

-21. What is the term for the perceived highness or lowness of a sound?
+21. What is the medical term for the ringing sound in the ears?

 22 / 25